 Here is where the bank can break.
-Two coffees and tarts were almost 20 euro.
-And it was not a fancy latte place.
-I'd like to add that we haven't found a good coffee spot there.
-Should have gone to Starbucks, but we wanted to be 'authentic'.
+Two coffees and tarts were almost 20 euros.
+And it was not a fancy coffee place.
+I’d like to add that we haven’t found a good coffee spot there.
+Should have gone to Starbucks, but we wanted to be ‘authentic’.
 Yeah, I know how that sounds.

 Get a baguette or croissants at a bakery for a few euro, and grab some cheese for breakfast at a local supermarket.
 The cheapest one turned out to be Franprix.

-Lunch we ate at an Asian buffet, Le Cercle Du Moulin.
-Don't let the 'not so fancy' looks of it fool you.
-For 24 euro both, we ate anything we wanted and it was delicious AF.
+We ate lunch at an Asian buffet, Le Cercle Du Moulin.
+Don’t let the ‘not so fancy’ looks of it fool you.
+For 24 euro per two people, we ate anything we wanted and it was delicious.
 It works until 15:00 and opens again at 19:00.

 There is not much that I can advise here.
-Don't go to places just because it is a very popular place.
-Go only if you really are interested.
+Don’t go to places just because they are named a “must see”.
+Go only if you are really interested in it.
 An example for me is the Louvre.
-I'm more fond of architecture than art.
-Thus I didn't feel the urge to get inside.
-If we'd had more days, most probably I would end up going, but it was not a priority.
+I’m more fond of architecture than art.
+Thus I didn’t feel the urge to get inside.
+If we’d had more days, most probably I would end up going, but it was not a priority.

 Buy tickets online or go the harder route.
 This goes to visiting the Eiffel Tour.
-We opted to go by the stairs, not the elevator.
-Our cheap soul saved 9 euro each with this decision.
+We opted to use the stairs, not the elevator.
+Our cheap souls saved 9 euro each with this decision.

 With the metro, you also have a chance to spend less.
 If you will take many trips, then a day pass or a week pass might be your option.
 This was not the case for us.
 We planned our daily journey so to be able to get to most places by foot and used the metro only to get to the point of departure and on the way back home.

 Overall, I did enjoy Paris a lot.
 It is a beautiful city, worth visiting, and all those things stated by the people I mentioned above are not true.
-This is not the place I would like to live in, but I, for sure, would visit it again.
+This is not the place I would imagine me living in, but I, for sure, would visit it again.